 Tip 4 – Take Advantage of the Quieter Roads

-One of the benefits of half term is the quieter roads – take advantage of the fact you don’t have to drive in rush-hour traffic or on weekends.
+One of the benefits of school holidays is the quieter roads – take advantage of the fact you don’t have to drive in rush-hour traffic or on weekends.
 Use this time to practise on roads and roundabouts that you might find tricky.
 The calm environment allows you to focus on specific skills without the added pressure of heavy traffic.

 Tip 5 – Take Mock Tests